Cushychicken/br-by-ex/README.md

 # Project Index

+Here's an index of what this repository contains.
+Click down a level to see project-specific READMEs.

 - `01-basic`: simple out of tree buildroot project, with a package added
+- `02-rfs-overlay`: very simple rootfs overlay, with test file added

+# Future Work

+Here's a roadmap of what we plan to cover in future projects.
+These will move up to the Project Index as they are completed.

-- `02-driver`: buildroot project with a non-standard device driver compiled into the Linux kernel
+- `03-driver`: buildroot project with a non-standard device driver compiled into the Linux kernel
-- `03-dts-custom`: customizing the device tree
+- `04-dts-custom`: customizing the device tree
-- `04-rfs-overlay`: very simple rootfs overlay, with test file added
 - `05-custom-app`: basic C application that's compiled and installed to target system on `make`
 - `06-python`: install Python on target, along with a basic script
 - `07-cfg-frag`: customizing the Linux kernel using config fragments